tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 ```haskell
 d1 $ silence
 ```
 There are two types of sounds you can use with `sound`: either they are synths definitions (like `superpiano`, see [Synthesizers](/reference/synthesizers.md)), or they are samples.
 In the latter case, you write the name of the folder that contain the sample set.
-By default, the first sample is used, but you can pick a different sample from the same set, with `:`:
+By default, the first sample is used, but you can pick a different sample from the same set, with `:` and a number:
 ```haskell
 d1 $ sound "drum:1"
 ```